LukeGrahamLandry/franca/backend/README.md

 - Ad-hoc signetures for Mach-O binaries so you can target macOS without depending on Apple's `codesign` program.
 - Added a Web Assembly target (outputs the binary format directly).
   - WIP: mandelbrot works, not much else
+  - WIP: does not correctly follow the extern-c abi
 - Emit Elf executables directly
   - WIP: I can't do reloctatable or dynamic libraries yet and exes rely on franca_runtime_init
 - Removed the RISC-V target for now because I haven't done thier instruction encoding yet.